This post may contain affiliate links meaning if you buy from them, I will make a few pennies, at no cost to you. See disclosure here.

 To make the soup

-• Add the olive oil to your slow cooker bowl then add the chopped onion, chicken breasts, minced garlic, and all the seasonings (salt, chili powder, cumin, oregano).
+• Add the olive oil to the basin of a 6 quart slow cooker then add the chopped onion, chicken breasts, minced garlic, and all the seasonings (salt, chili powder, cumin, oregano).

 • Next, pour in the chicken stock, green chiles, and half of the enchilada sauce.

-• While the soup is cooking, add 4 torn corn tortillas to a blender with the remaining enchilada sauce and 2 cups of water.
+• While the soup is cooking, tear 4 torn corn tortillas into small pieces and add them to a blender with the remaining enchilada sauce and 2 cups of water.
 Blend until completely mixed.
 Set aside for later.

-• After the cook time is up, use two forks to shred the chicken.
+• After the cook time is up, remove the chicken breasts and use two forks to shred it.
 It should shred very easily.
+Return the shredded chicken to the crockpot.

-• Add the blended tortilla mixture to the slow cooker and mix well.
+• Pour the blended tortilla mixture to the slow cooker and mix well.

 • Add in the cream cheese and half of the Monterey Jack cheese.
 Stir and cover.
-Turn the slow cooker to high and cook another 30 minutes (or 1 hour on low).
+Turn the slow cooker to HIGH and cook for another 30 minutes (or 1 hour on LOW).

 • Once done, give a good stir to distribute the cheeses.

-• Ladle into bowls and top with any/all of the following: tortilla strips (recipe below), more shredded cheese, cilantro, diced tomatoes, sour cream.
+• Ladle into bowls and top with any/all of the following: tortilla strips, more shredded cheese, cilantro, diced tomatoes, sour cream.

 To make the tortilla strips

-• While your soup is cooking, preheat your oven to 350 degrees and line a baking sheet with parchment paper or foil.
+• While your soup is cooking, preheat your oven to 350°F and line a baking sheet with parchment paper or foil.
 Spray with non-stick spray.

 • Cut the remaining 4 corn tortillas into strips and arrange into a single layer onto your prepared baking sheet.
 Gently spray the tops with non-stick spray and sprinkle with salt.